 Microfluidics is an integrative domain originating from a mix of microanalysis, biodefence and microelectronics down to the micrometric and sub-micrometric scale.

 The history of microfluidics started in the 1950’s, with the invention of the first transistor and the apparition of microtechnology.
 The inkjet printhead technology in which tiny tubes transport the ink for printing was also invented during this period.

 In the 60’s computers were miniaturized in order to allow space exploration.
 The first integrated circuits and microprocessors were created.
-Technologies like photolithography were developed and permitted to miniaturize and integrate thousands of transistors on semiconductor wafers.
+Technologies like photolithography were developed and allowed to miniaturize and integrate thousands of transistors on semiconductor wafers.
 These technologies were then used in pressure sensor production.

-In 1979 was created the first miniaturized gas chromatograph containing mechanical micro-elements integrated on a silicon wafer thanks to the use of silicon etching procedures developed for the microelectronics industry.
+In 1979 was created the first miniaturized gas chromatograph containing mechanical micro-elements integrated on a silicon wafer, thanks to the use of silicon etching procedures developed for the microelectronics industry.

 Microfluidics can be divided in many branches among which we can cite:

 Continuous flow microfluidics